marytrini/marytrini/README.md

   <h2>Exploring the world of web development and enjoying every step of the way</h2>
 </div>

-- 🔭 I’m currently working on the UI for a data science project (https://github.com/marytrini/Movies)
+- 🔭 I’m currently working on the development of a cms with Laravel
-- 🌱 I’m currently learning Typescript
+- 🌱 I’m currently learning Laravel
 - ⚡ Fun fact: pinapple pizza hater
 <br/>